kyledavis109/Music-Exploration-App-API/README.md

 2. Next you will need to install Git to pull the code from my repository (https://git-scm.com/downloads).

-3. You will also need to have a GitHub account as well as a SSH Key [SSH Key Tutorial.](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+3. You will also need to have a GitHub account as well as a SSH Key [SSH Key Tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 4. Once you have installed everything and are setup, you are ready to clone the repository.
 To clone the repository, open up a terminal and run `git clone https://github.com/kyledavis109/React-Express.git` to clone the repository into a folder on your computer.

 5. You will need a few npm packages installed to run this app.
-To install the packages, in the terminal navigate to the root folder of the repository and then run `npm i `.
+To install the packages, in the terminal navigate to the root folder of the repository and then run `npm i`.

-6. A `.env` file to store enviornmental variables for the API.
+6. A `.env` file to store enviornmental variables for the API is required.
 These variables will be sensitive information so it's best to not share them with anyone.
 Create a `.env` file in the root directory of this file and store the environmental variables as follows:

  ```
 PORT=